Know Your Rights: “What About My Miranda Rights?”

 When the officer approaches you and asks you questions, it is not a “stop” since you are free to leave or refuse to answer the questions.
 If the officer tells you that you may not leave, that is when the encounter becomes a stop.
 There are similar rules about searches.
 After a stop, an officer asking you to show license and registration is not a “search”.
 When an officer makes a lawful request for license and registration, you MUST comply with that request.

-You must show your license (including CHL), registration, and proof of insurance.
+You must show your driver’s license (including CHL), registration, and proof of insurance.
 After that, however, you are generally free to refuse to perform any SFSTs or give breath/blood.
 In essence, you always have the right to refuse a test.
 If you refuse to give breath or blood, police must get a warrant to take your blood.
 Even though alcohol dissipates from the body quickly, that is not enough of an “exigent circumstance” for a warrant-less search.

 How long can the police stop me?

-For example, police may not request a drug dog to search your car to investigate a simple traffic violation.
-They may request one if, for example, they observe behavior that gives the officer reasonable suspicion of drug-related crime.
+For example, police may not request a drug dog to search a car to investigate a simple traffic violation.
+However, they may request one if, for example, they observe behavior that gives the officer reasonable suspicion of drug-related crime.
 In any case, the extra time has to be related to the reason for the stop.
 There is no specific amount of time that is “reasonable”.
 One innocent example is if the license or warrant check-up system is slow.
 Since those checks are related to the stop, a slow check that takes 15 minutes is still “reasonable”.

 Right to an Attorney